christianlucaesposito/christianlucaesposito/README.md

 ## Hello 👋 I am Christian Luca Esposito (He/Him)

-I am Christian, a first generation bachelor graduate in psychology, and a student in computer science at UBC ✨ I got introduced to coding at my job as a researcher at UBC!
+I'm a first generation bachelor graduate in psychology, and a student in computer science at UBC ✨ I got introduced to coding at my job as a researcher at UBC!
 I found programming to be quite fun, and now I am devoting my time to learn more!

 Welcome to my github!
 There is not too much going on now, but I hope to make this page much more exciting with time 🌼🌸